On non-Hermitian positive (semi)definite linear algebraic systems arising from dissipative Hamiltonian DAEs: Iterative methods for the linear algebraic systems

 This transformation can be interpreted as a preconditioning of the original system with its Hermitian part, which of course requires that $H$ is nonsingular.
 If we again assume that $H$ is positive definite, then this matrix defines the $H$-inner product $\langle x,y\rangle_H=y^*Hx$.
 The adjoint of $K$ with respect to the $H$-inner product, or simply the $H$-adjoint, is given by

-hence the matrix $K$ is \emph{$H$-normal(1)}, which is a necessary and sufficient condition for $K$ to admit an optimal three-term recurrence for generating an $H$-orthogonal basis of the Krylov subspaces $\mathcal{K}_k(K,v)$ for each initial vector $v$; see~\cite[Theorem~4.6.2]{LieS13}.
-(Note that, in addition, this implies that $K$ is diagonalizable and its eigenvalues lie on a line in the complex plane.)
+hence the matrix $K$ is \emph{$H$-normal}(1), which is a necessary and sufficient condition for $K$ to admit an optimal three-term recurrence for generating an $H$-orthogonal basis of the Krylov subspaces $\mathcal{K}_k(K,v)$ for each initial vector $v$; see~\cite[Theorem~4.6.2]{LieS13}.
+(Note that, in addition, this implies that $K$ is diagonalizable and its eigenvalues are purely imaginary.)
 This fact can be used for constructing Krylov subspace methods based on three-term recurrences for solving the system \eqref{eqn:IpKsystem}.
 The method of~\cite{Wid78} and a minimal residual method of~\cite{Rap78} are early and important examples.
-These methods appear to be neither widely known nor thoroughly studied, with~\cite{SzyWid93} being one of the few publications mentioning both methods.
-We will therefore summarize some details on their implementation and mathematical properties here.
+They appear to be neither widely known nor thoroughly studied, with~\cite{SzyWid93} being one of the few survey papers that discuss both methods in some detail.
+We will therefore summarize the most important facts about their implementation and mathematical properties here.

 We first note that in matrix terms the three-term recurrence for generating an $H$-orthogonal basis of $\mathcal{K}_k(K,\hat{b})$ yields a \emph{Lanczos relation} of the form